markliou/model_distillation/README.md

 This script will train a CNN model using random generated noise, and be approxymated according to the result from Source model.

+# note
+*.
+The optimizer using gradients to regulized learning rate would not work well (such as RMSProp, Adma, etc.).
+This would be the input is always noise which usually give no information.
+The learning rates will be unstable if the gradient is small.
+(This will let the learning rate become very huge)

 # License
 MIT